American History Iby Matthew Caggia

 From the History Channel video, this segment documents the Civil War in the context of part of the American Identity.
 It demonstrates new technologies of war and their catastrophic effects.
 It will also chronicle some of the important events, such as Lincoln's "Gettysburg Address" and Sherman's March.
 Use the Video Guide as you watch to get the main points of each segment.
 Complete each topic as well as the crossword puzzle on the second page.

-The Presidents: Abraham Lincoln
+The Presidents: Andrew Johnson

 Watch the video and answer these multiple choice questions.
+The Presidents - Andrew Johnson

 Crash Course American History #19: Battles of the Civil War